 The iconic London taxi is set to land in India as an electric car

-The iconic London taxi is set to land in India as an electric car1 min read .
-Updated: 23 Oct 2021, 05:52 PM IST
+The iconic London taxi is set to land in India as an electric car

 LEVC is also preparing to launch a new dealership in New Delhi.